Safety TipsInternet fraud

-How to avoid Internet Fraud?- Do a background search before engaging in any business online.
-Accuracy of information provided can be confirmed by trade institutes, credit agencies, and chambers of commerce.
+- Do background researches before engaging into any business.
+Information provided can be confirmed by trade institutes, credit agencies, and chambers of commerce.

 - Beware of companies that only provide a fax number or an email address in their contact.
 Also keep in mind that a well done, attractive website doesn’t necessarily mean that the company is legitimate and honest.

-- Companies based in Nigeria and Indonesia are showing the highest signs of internet fraud and members should be extra careful when dealing with such companies.
-But remember that decisions based solely on location might be irrelevant as scammers might be located anywhere.
+- Companies based in Nigeria and Indonesia are showing the highest signs of internet fraud and members should be very careful when dealing with such companies.
+However, remember that decisions based only on location might be irrelevant as scammers can be found anywhere.

-- Look for red flags.
-Grand promises, unprofessional proposal letters should prompt you to research more before indulging.
+- Grand promises, unprofessional proposal letters etc. should prompt you to research more before indulging.

 - Do not act hasty and get pressured into a deal.
 Take your time to research the company, ask questions and get the answers verified by 3rd parties.

-If an offer seems too good to be true, it probably is.
+If an offer seems too good to be true, it probably isn‘t.
 Beware of curiously high or low prices, as they are often fraudulent schemes.

 Request a sample to ensure the quality of the product.
-Make sure the product meets your criteria before committing to a purchase.
+Make sure the product meets your criteria before purchase.

-Do Not accept to make payment by Western Union, or wire transfers.
+Do not accept to make the payment by Western Union or wire transfers.
 These fraudulent sellers will try to entice buyers by posting the hottest new items at low prices.